PaisleyMeadow/transboise/content/about.md

 Send us a message on [Instagram](https://www.instagram.com/transboise/) or email us at [boisetranscollective@gmail.com](mailto:boisetranscollective@gmail.com).

-### 4. When is the Collective's next event?
+### 5. When is the Collective's next event?

 Check out our events calendar or [Instagram](https://www.instagram.com/transboise/) to see what we have coming up next.

----
+### 6. Who runs the Boise Trans Collective?

-Boise Trans Collective is run by a wonderful team of community members, and supported by many other volunteers and individuals.
+Boise Trans Collective is run by a wonderful team consisting of Ezra Howell and Peyton Shollenbarger, and is supported by many other volunteers and community members.

-Here's a little bit about some of the main team: